Symmetry in language statistics shapes the geometry of model representations: Co-occurrence model with symmetry

 where $f(y)=2(y-1)/(y+1)$.
 Thus, the \textit{co-occurrence convolution kernel} $C$ is simply a reparameterization of $\tilde C$.
 Furthermore, assume that $\Mstar$ is positive semi-definite. \end{assumption}

-\cref{asmp:translationsymmetry} states that the co-occurrence probability of any two words in $\sys$ depends only on their distance on the semantic continuum.
+\cref{asmp:translationsymmetry} posits that the co-occurrence probability of any two words in $\sys$ depends only on their distance on the semantic continuum.
 This translation symmetry is a strong constraint on the co-occurrence statistics; nonetheless, we show in \cref{fig:app-month-mstar,fig:app-year-mstar} that it accurately describes real data.
-We assume $\Mstar \succeq \bm 0$ simply for ease of presentation; in \cref{app:qwem-asmp-psd-nsd} we relax this assumption and show that our predictions still hold. \footnote{In \cref{sec:collective}, we show that the continuum coordinates constitute a continuous latent variable that underlies and modulates the co-occurrence statistics.
-In this model, the symmetry condition hold by construction, not by assumption.}
+We assume $\Mstar$ is positive semi-definite simply for ease of presentation; in \cref{app:qwem-asmp-psd-nsd} we relax this assumption and show that our predictions still hold. \footnote{In \cref{sec:collective}, we show that the continuum coordinates can be seen as a latent variable that underlies and modulates the co-occurrence statistics.
+In the latent variable model, the symmetry condition follows by construction rather than by direct assumption.}

+The co-occurrence kernel $C(\cdot)$ captures the functional form of the pairwise correlations.
+It plays an important role in determining the embedding geometry; in \cref{prop:fourier-embed}, we show that its Fourier spectrum is connected to the PCA spectrum of the representations.

-Under \cref{asmp:translationsymmetry}, rigid transformations of the latent coordinates leave $\Mstar$ invariant, and isotropic rescaling induces only a scalar reparameterization of $C$.
-Since our theory depends only on the structure of $\Mstar$, we may (and do) freely choose a coordinate system satisfying $\vx_i\in [-1, 1]^D$.
+In the theoretical treatment, we always choose a coordinate system satisfying $\vx_i\in [-1, 1]^D$.
+We are afforded this freedom since our theory depends only on the structure of $\Mstar$; under \cref{asmp:translationsymmetry}, rigid transformations of the latent coordinates leave $\Mstar$ invariant, and isotropic rescaling induces only a scalar reparameterization of $C$.